ionStici/frontend/1-html/forms.md

 - The data sent is made up of **name / value pairs**.
   - The **name** is the value of the `name` attribute.
 The **value** is the user input data.
-  - For `input` elements where the user can't edit the value, we should define a `value` attribute.
+  - For `input` elements where the user can't edit the value, we have to define a `value` attribute.

 <br>